|Values are valid only on day of printing.|

 Abnormal results are reported with a detailed interpretation which may include an overview of the results and their significance, a correlation to available clinical information provided with the specimen, differential diagnosis, and recommendations for additional testing when indicated and available, and a phone number to reach one of the laboratory directors in case the referring physician has additional questions.

-It is recommended that the specimen collection for analysis should occur during the acute phase.
+It is recommended that specimen collection occur during the acute phase.
 Porphobilinogen (PBG) may be normal when the patient is not exhibiting symptoms.

 Specimens should be frozen immediately following collection and protected from light.
 PBG is susceptible to degradation at high temperatures, at pH <5.0, and on prolonged exposure to light.